co-cddo/find-support-after-a-fit-note/src/_pages/what-to-do-if-you-cant-return-to-work-or-your-job-has-to-change.md

 If your condition is long-term, it may be classed as a disability.
 Your employer must not discriminate against you.
 They have a legal duty to support people with disabilities at work under the [Equality Act 2010](https://gov.uk/rights-disabled-person/employment/).

-> If you’re dismissed because of a disability, this may be unlawful discrimination.
+> If you are dismissed because of a disability, this may be unlawful discrimination.

 You can find out [what employers must do to support you](https://gov.uk/reasonable-adjustments-for-disabled-workers/).